A Haunting Trend: A Review of Immaculate, the Catholic-Themed Horror Movie

 Director Michael Mohan prioritizes jump scares and intense musical cues to generate fear, leaving promising elements such as the eerie setting, rising star performances, and an appreciation for horror classics underutilized.
 This approach may appeal to casual horror fans who enjoy immediate thrills but may not satisfy those seeking a more nuanced and thought-provoking narrative.

-Drawing connections to current events and emerging trends, Immaculate raises intriguing questions about the decline of religious faith and its intersection with issues such as reproductive freedom and sexual abuse.
+Drawing connections to current events and emerging trends, Immaculate raises intriguing questions regarding the decline of religious faith and its intersection with issues such as reproductive freedom and sexual abuse.
 These themes mirror societal developments and provide an opportunity for reflection on the wider implications.

 Looking to the future, it is likely that horror films will continue to evolve and address societal concerns.
 As religious institutions grapple with diminishing influence, movies like Immaculate provide a platform for exploring the changing dynamics of faith and its impact on individuals’ lives.
 The genre can offer a space for deeper discussions on topics that transcend traditional religious boundaries, such as gender, power, and morality.